-LorisQ story started far, far away, in Metroteka calibration lab in the land of Croatia, where people had the same issues as you do with managing their own equipment.
+LorisQ story started in Metroteka calibration lab in Croatia, where people had the same issues as you do with managing their own equipment.
 Metroteka was a start-up (from scratch) specialist calibration lab which received its first ISO/IEC 17025 accreditation in 2009.

 Based primarily on Joseph M. Juran philosophy of service quality, Metroteka quickly grew to become a local leader in number of accredited methods.
 Today, its accreditation spans the fields of temperature, relative humidity, volume, length, density, pressure, pH, conductivity, rotational speed, mass, and torque.